dtenenba/esparrago/README.md

 that it's possible to call Go functions from R.

 The process requires writing a little bit of C code to bridge the two together.
-Espárrago automates the writing of that C code, so you don't have to.
+Espárrago writes that C code, so you don't have to.

 <div id="resources"></div>